kepingwang/slogo/doc/DESIGN.md

 Class BackendController{<br/>
 	void evaluate(String command)  // parses the instruction received from the GUI and and<br/> evaluates the commands returned by parser one by one, updating UI on each step.<br/>
 	void stopExecution() // probably involves multithreading?<br/>

+  //sets all turtle pens up
+  void setAllPenUp
+  //sets all turtle pens down
+  void setAllPenDown
+  //toggles the turtles to selected
 }<br/><br/>

 class Variable{<br/>